Alenfitz/Notes/README.md

 # Notes
-notes about the footprints for learning
+notes about the footprints of learning